-Paediatric population
+Paediatric population:

-Sildenafil is not indicated for individuals below 18 years of age.
+KAMAGRA tablets are not indicated for individuals below 18 years of age.

-Use in patients taking other medicinal products
+Use in patients taking other medicinal products:

-With the exception of ritonavir for which co-administration with sildenafil is not advised (see section 4.4) a starting dose of 25 mg should be considered in patients receiving concomitant treatment with CYP3A4 inhibitors (see section 4.5).
+With the exception of ritonavir for which co-administration with sildenafil is not advised a starting dose of 25 mg should be considered in patients receiving concomitant treatment with CYP3A4 inhibitors.

-In order to minimise the potential of developing postural hypotension in patients receiving alpha-blocker treatment, patients should be stabilised on alpha-blocker therapy prior to initiating sildenafil treatment.
-In addition, initiation of sildenafil at a dose of 25 mg should be considered (see sections 4.4 and 4.5).
+In order to minimise the potential of developing postural hypotension in patients receiving alpha-blocker treatment patients should be stabilised on alpha-blocker therapy prior to initiating sildenafil treatment.
+In addition, initiation of sildenafil at a dose of 25 mg should be considered

-Method of administration
+Method of administration: